A Class of Time-Energy Uncertainty Relations for Time-dependent Hamiltonians: Abstract

 \section{Abstract}

 A new class of time-energy uncertainty relations is directly derived from the Schr\"odinger equations for time-dependent Hamiltonians.
-Explicit results are then presented for particular subcases of interest for time-independent Hamiltonians and also for time-varying Hamiltonians employed in quantum adiabatic computation.
+Only the initial states and the Hamiltonians, but neither the instantaneous eigenstates nor the full time-dependent wave functions, which would demand a full solution for a time-dependent Hamiltonian, are required for our time-energy relations.
+Explicit results are then presented for particular subcases of interest for time-independent Hamiltonians and also for time-varying Hamiltonians employed in adiabatic quantum computation.

+Some estimates of the lower bounds on computational time are given for general adiabatic quantum algorithms, with Grover's search as an illustration.
+We particularly emphasise the role of required energy resources, besides the space and time complexity, for the physical process of (quantum) computation in general.